ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-I Switched From NextJS To Laravel And I Can’t Believe I Didn’t Sooner - <a href="https://medium.com/@hhartleyjs/i-switched-from-nextjs-to-laravel-and-i-cant-believe-i-didn-t-sooner-f906e643c75c" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate 2024 Tech Stack for Solo SaaS Developers: Build Smarter, Not Harder - <a href="https://medium.com/@ixartz/the-ultimate-2024-tech-stack-for-solo-saas-developers-build-smarter-not-harder-011d08292bd1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HarryHTML`**
+✍️ **posted by `Rémi Wg`**

-<blockquote>Why the hell is everyone so obsessed with Nextjs?</blockquote>
+<blockquote>Building a SaaS as a solo developer is a challenging task.
+You have to wear multiple hats and be proficient in various technologies…</blockquote>

 <h3>4.
-Data Table with nested rows and columns using Shadcn — Nextjs/React - <a href="https://medium.com/@shahkarkhan/data-table-with-nested-rows-and-columns-using-shadcn-nextjs-react-81d5f18de5e9" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Third-Party Libraries — A Go-To Solution for Highly Optimized Components and Utilities - <a href="https://medium.com/@anuj0204kapoor/next-js-third-party-libraries-a-go-to-solution-for-highly-optimized-components-and-utilities-37dfec355030" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahkar khan`**
+✍️ **posted by `Anuj Kapoor`**

-<blockquote>ShadCN is a versatile and powerful component library designed for Next.js, offering a wide array of features that make it an ideal choice…</blockquote>
+<blockquote>Hey folks!
+How’s your weekend going?
+Mine’s been pretty exciting! 😄 I wanted to share something cool with you all — have you heard of…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>